samuel-book/stroke_outcome/intro.md

 + mRS distribution if treatment is given at *t = 0* (time of stroke onset),
 + mRS distribution if treatment is given at *t = No Effect* (time of no effect).

 The method is built by synthesising data from multiple sources {numref}`figure {number} <data_cauldron>`, including reperfusion treatment clinical trials and 3 years' worth of stroke admission data for England and Wales.
-The details are given on the __LINK ME__"" page and this cartoon gives a taste of how many data sources were combined:
+The details are given on the "Derivation of mRS distributions..." page and this cartoon gives a taste of how many data sources were combined:

 :::{figure-md} data_cauldron
 <img src="./images/data_sources/data_cauldron.png" width="600">